piotrszymaniec/looty/README.md

 	- changed color of disabled column to light grey

 ## 0.2.1.77 (2019-11-18)
-Special thanks to Traf27 for contributing several fixes that keep looty going!
+Special thanks to piotrszymaniec for contributing several fixes that keep looty going!
 Chrome extension works again, hurray
 Silence some console warnings with localStorage.setItem("SQUELCH_WARNINGS", "true") inside the console